Boneflame/gpipe43/README.md

 gpipe43 is a full text RSS generator which can hosted on gae.
-Support article that contain more than 1 page.
+Support article that contain more than 1 page.<br>
+Inspired by Yahoo!
+Pipes and Feed43.

 Prepare
 ====